osmosis-labs/osmosis/networks/osmosis-1/upgrades/v28/mainnet/guide.md

 Follow these steps if you opt for a manual upgrade:

-1. Monitor Osmosis until it reaches the specified upgrade block height: T.B.D.
+1. Monitor Osmosis until it reaches the specified upgrade block height: 25866000.
 2. Observe for a panic message followed by continuous peer logs, then halt the daemon.
 3. Perform these steps: